chetansinghsajwan/notes/http/field.md

 A proxy must forward unrecognized header fields unless the field name is listed in the [Connection](https://httpwg.org/specs/rfc9110.html#field.connection) header field ([Section 7.6.1](https://httpwg.org/specs/rfc9110.html#field.connection "Connection")) or the proxy is specifically configured to block, or otherwise transform, such fields.
 Other recipients _SHOULD_ ignore unrecognized header and trailer fields.
 Adhering to these requirements allows HTTP's functionality to be extended without updating or removing deployed intermediaries.

+A sender must not generate multiple field lines with the same name in a message, unless that field's definition allows multiple field line values to be recombined.

+**Note:** In practice, the [Set-Cookie]" header field often appears in a response message across multiple field lines and does not use the list syntax, violating the above requirements on multiple field lines with the same field name.
+Since it cannot be combined into a single field value, recipients ought to handle "Set-Cookie" as a special case while processing fields.
+(See Appendix A.2.3 of [[Kri2001]](https://httpwg.org/specs/rfc9110.html#Kri2001) for details.)

 ---
 **FIeld Line**